-We thanked Dr John Stevenson and Dr Bert Pullen of the infectious disease department Seacroft for inclusion of their patients,; the sisters and staff of Seacroft Hospital and St Mary’s Hospital; Mr K Bramald of the Bacteriology Department for technical help; Dr G L Gibson Director of the Regional Public Health Laboratory at Seacroft for helpful advice; and last but not least my secretary Christine Silburn.
+We thanked Dr John Stevenson and Dr Bert Pullen of the consultants in the infectious disease department Seacroft for inclusion of their patients,; the sisters and staff of Seacroft Hospital and St Mary’s Hospital; Mr K Bramald of the Bacteriology Department for technical help; Dr G L Gibson Director of the Regional Public Health Laboratory at Seacroft for helpful advice; and last but not least my secretary Christine Silburn

 Dr Salil K Ghosh was my senior registrar at the time – probably in his Thirties.
 I think he went to the General Hospital Middlesborough as consultant in Infectious Diseases.
 Writing this in 2020 I could not trace him presumably long retired and well into his Seventies.

-Some years later we reassessed the method for use in children with cystic fibrosis where it also proved very useful.
+Some years later we reassessed the method for use in children with cystic fibrosis where it also proved to be very useful.
 (Walters MP et al, 1990 summarised in the Nineties section)